Skip to main content

 If most dishes include meat, dairy, eggs or cheese, offer to bring food to share with the crowd so you won't go hungry.
 As a courtesy, let the host know, as there may already be a crowded refrigerator or limited oven space, in which case, you can bring your own cooler or decide on a different recipe.

 Bacteria multiply at room temperature.
-For foods like eggs and dairy products, keeping these items chilled on ice while serving can help keep the temperature down.
-Otherwise, any perishable foods that are left out at room temperature for more than two hours (or just one hour if the temperature is over 90ºF) will need to be discarded.
+Keep foods like eggs and dairy products chilled on ice while serving to help maintain their proper temperature.
+Otherwise, any perishable foods that are left out at room temperature for more than two hours (or just one hour if the temperature is over 90 degrees Fahrenheit) will need to be discarded.
 The same goes for cut fresh fruits and vegetables, as well as cooked food.

 If refrigeration is unavailable to you or it will be difficult keeping foods cold, consider packing non-perishable foods that don't need refrigeration such as whole fruits and vegetables (wash before eating), chips, bread, crackers, nuts, peanut butter and condiments.